Emergence of wandering stable components: Introduction: State of the art and main results

-\end{remark} \begin{remark} The set of parameters $( (p_i)_{0\le i\le 4}, b)\in \R^5 \times \R$ for which there is a wandering Fatou component is locally dense.
-Indeed, by assumption the set $P_b:= P\cap \R^5\times \{b\}$ has non-empty interior for every $b\neq 0$ small.
-And since $P$ is closed, the map $b\mapsto P_b$ is semi-continuous, and so continuous at generic parameter $b$. \end{remark} The last item in Theorem \ref{main wandering} indicates that the statistical complexity of the dynamics is high.
+The last item in Theorem \ref{main wandering} indicates that the statistical complexity of the dynamics is high.
 More specifically this implies that its \emph{emergence is high}, and even that its order is positive and at least the order of the unstable dimension of $K$.
 We explain this in the sequel.